Tropical Storm Warnings go up for Outer Banks

 A Tropical Storm Warning has been issued for the North Carolina coast from Surf City to Duck including the Albermale and Pamlico Sounds, as a system that is expected to become Tropical Storm Irma makes its way north.

 Right now it's a cluster of thunderstorms that emerged off the Florida coastline and is over the warm waters of the Gulf Stream.
-The cluster is now better organized and will likely be upgraded to Tropical Storm Irma some time on Monday.
+The cluster is expected to become better organized and will likely be upgraded to Tropical Storm Irma some time on Monday or Tuesday.

 See Also: Full weather coverage from 13News Now